ovotech/circleci-orbs/jaws-journey-deploy/README.md

 * publish: Indicates whether you want to upload the resulting Docker image to AWS ECR
 * save_libs: Used for code coverage to indicate whether you want to save the libs coverage report

+### lib-build-and-test

+**Description**

+This job will build the provided lib project, the reason for this step is to allow Code Coverage to report on tests within libs

+**Parameters**
+* lib: The name of the lib project to be built

 ### integration-test

 **Description**